-Everything you need to know about how to save money on grass fed beef by buying in bulk direct from the farmer, including info on hanging weight, freezer size, & cost.
+Everything you need to know about how to save money on grass fed beef by buying in bulk direct from the farmer, including info on hanging weight, freezer size, & prices.
 Hint: This is the cheapest grass fed steak by far!

 If you’re starting out on a journey to eat healthy real food, the cost of grass fed beef can be overwhelming at first.
-There

 No, you still won’t be able to match the cut-rate Walmart prices on conventional factory farmed meat, but I can promise there is really no comparison.

 How to Save Money on Grass Fed Beef

 Here’s how I pay only about $5 per pound for grass fed beef (in Seattle prices)…

 Buy in bulk straight from local farmers.